They have a symbiotic relationship with ants.

 Root mealybugs make their habitat in the soil, so these are not often visible at first.
 Mealybugs create colonies in somewhat sheltered areas such as the base of stems, between the stem and touching leaves, branch crotches, plant crowns, or between two touching fruits.
 Mealybug eggs attach to twigs, leaves, or bark.

-The best way to tell if your plants have an infestation of the scale insect is if there is a cottony, wax-like residue on the leaves of the plants or on the soil, or there is a sooty black mold from the honeydew mealybugs excrete.
+The best way to tell if your plants have an infestation of the scale insect is if there is a cottony, wax-like residue on the leaves of the plants or on the soil, or if there is a sooty black mold from the honeydew mealybugs excrete.
 Other ways to tell are if there are clumps of waxy-covered eggs, ants crawling up the plants, the plants have lost color, wilted, or have stunted growth, there is leaf drop or yellowing, or the soil has a bluish tint.

 Mealybugs eat all parts of the plant, including the roots.
 Root mealybugs, who live underground, are in the genus Rhizoecus.
 Rhizoecus includes the ground mealybug, hibiscus mealybug, and Pritchard’s mealybug.
-Depending on the species, mealybugs usually have a type of host plant they are common pests of, such as the citrus mealybug or mango mealybug, but actually eat a range of plants.
+Depending on the species, mealybugs usually have a type of host plant they are common pests of, such as the citrus mealybug or mango mealybug, but actually, eat a range of plants.
 Pritchard’s mealybug eats the roots of African violets and other plants.

 Certain plants are toxic to mealybugs and other pests.
 However, they are also toxic to animals and children.
 They are: